Denyningbow/Denyningbow/README.md

 - 👋 Hi, I’m @Denyningbow
-- 👀 I’m interested in ...//Animation&Programming
+- 👀 I’m interested in ...//CyberSecurity&Programming
-- 🌱 I’m currently learning ...c++  and py
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...